CBI urges more steps to ease credit

-LONDON The government and the Bank of England must take further action to ease credit costs for businesses in order to get the economy back on track for growth, the country's CBI business lobby urged on Thursday.
+LONDON The government and the Bank of England must take further action to ease credit costs for businesses in order to get the economy back on track for growth, the CBI urged on Thursday.

-Only one week after chancellor George Osborne and central bank governor Mervyn King announced plans to make cheaper funding available to banks against pledges to keep lending up, CBI Director-General John Cridland warned against the dangers of slow implementation.
+Only one week after Chancellor George Osborne and Bank of England governor Mervyn King announced plans to make cheaper funding available to banks against pledges to keep lending up, CBI Director-General John Cridland warned against the dangers of slow implementation.

 "We need an action-this-day approach, and the lesson so far is that we must not allow good intentions to be lost to poor implementation," he said in a speech to business leaders, according to excerpts made available in advance by the CBI.